Research Questions

 |

 A transdisciplinary understanding of biomolecule function at the atomic level provides insights into the molecular biology underlying all of life and medicine.
-We are now moving from observations of the structure and dynamics of molecular complexes and machines (structural biology), towards perturbing these systems (chemical biology), through to re-engineering biomolecules by both rational design and evolution (synthetic biology).
-Our School has deep expertise in these areas - integrating structural biology with functional proteomics, nucleic acid evolution with translational technology, and artificial biological circuits with genome engineering.
-Such approaches are allowing new ways to better understand biology and medicine, and allow translational angles across therapeutics, diagnostics and bioengineering.
+Our Structural, Chemical and Synthetic Biology programme encompasses studies of structures and dynamics of molecular complexes (structural biology), perturbation of biological systems (chemical biology), and re-engineering biomolecules by rational design and evolution (synthetic biology).
+Our elite faculty members have deep expertise in these areas - integrating structural biology with functional proteomics, nucleic acid evolution with translational technology, and artificial biological circuits with genome engineering.
+With cutting-edge technologies, this programme provides students with innovative learning experiences and tools, including CRISPR, CombiSEAL, CombiGEM, machine learning-assisted protein engineering, high-throughput screening, high-throughput sequencing, nucleic acid nanotechnology, X-ray crystallography and cryo-electron microscopy.
+These approaches uncover new ways to better understand biology and medicine, and allow translational angles across disease therapeutics, diagnostics and bioengineering.

 Supervisor(s) | Research Interest |